ThomasBig/SWTI/README.md

 ### Troubleshooting
 If something doesn't work, try to create a new project without any additional libraries other than SWTI.
-If you succeed, the problem is collision function names in the library.
+If you succeed, the problem is collision with function names in the library.
-In C++ functions or objects with same names cannot be used.
-To solve this issue, you can create a namespace for swti, in which you include a header and the source file.
+In C++ functions or objects with same names cannot be used and namespace should be used.
+To solve this issue, you can create one for swti, in which you include a header and the source file.

 ```c++
 #include <iostream>